 As the gum tissue present below the gum line release its grip on the teeth, spaces with no air are formed around the line of the teeth below the surface of the gums .
 These airless spaces so created are easy targets for infection causing microbes which can eat up the tissue and the part of the jaw bone which provides support to the teeth over time.

 This condition is also known as chronic periodontal ( gums) disease which if left unattended to becomes the cause for the teeth to eventually lose their grip on the Jaw and fall out of the mouth, this condition is the primary cause of tooth loss in adults.

 Threats to Dental Health and Teeth care

-Diabetes, if not properly controlled, can lead to teeth, and gum diseases as it lowers the resistance of the gums, and the teeth to the acid producing bacteria.
-On the reverse side it has been found that controlling gum disease can lower the blood sugar levels in the diabetics.
+- Diabetes, if not properly controlled, can lead to teeth, and gum diseases as it lowers the resistance of the gums, and the teeth to the acid producing bacteria.
+On the reverse side it has been found that controlling gum disease with proper oral hygiene can lower the blood sugar levels in the diabetics.

 Right Toothbrush for better Oral Hygiene

 One must compulsorily brush one’s teeth twice everyday: once in the morning the moment one is out from the bed, and ones in the evening just before retiring to to the bed.
 India has the tradition of cleaning teeth with the brush made of softened fibers ( after chewing) at the edge of the branch of a banyan, neem or babul twig the natural way.